cdlib/cdl-github-mgmt/README.md

 Authorization Options
 - #### GitHub Desktop
   - in this instance, the url to your repo will look like `https://github.com...`
-  - when you attempt to clone a private repository, GitHub desktop will prompt you for authentication
+  - when you attempt to clone a private repository, GitHub desktop will prompt you for authentication on GitHub.com
-  - GitHub desktop will create an authentication key for you
+  - GitHub desktop relies on an active web connection to GitHub.com
 - #### `git` command line client
   - in this instance, the url to your repo will look like `https://github.com...`
   - when you attempt to clone a private repository, the git tool will prompt you for a username/password